 The other option is simple, to “believe” actually means something quite different.

 When the people in the Bible use the word “believe” they actually mean another word in our English language.

 If you trust that Jesus is who He says He is, trust that He lived, died, and resurrected for your freedom, and trust that God truly does love, welcome, and embrace you as you are, then you will be saved.

 On the other hand, if, like the pharisees, you spend your life trusting your thoughts, beliefs, and good behaviors will make you righteous before God, you have missed the point entirely, and therefore have missed Jesus entirely.
 You were simply too preoccupied to have genuine relationship with the God of love, grace, and mercy.

 The second problem follows suit with the example of the Pharisees.
 When salvation is based on what you think or believe with your mind, then you, like the Pharisees, will always find cause to distance yourself from the ones God is seeking to love.

 It divides our churches, our country, even our families, and it is not at all what we see in the example of Jesus.

-Jesus put relationship before beliefs.
+Jesus put relationship over beliefs.
 He struggled day after day with disciples, followers, and religious leaders that disagreed with Him, yet He continued to love, serve, and die for them all.

-We as lovers of Jesus must learn to put relationship above everything else.
+We as lovers of Jesus must learn to put relationship over beliefs…over everything else.
 We must learn to love one another with a fierce, unwavering love that never gives up, no matter what we disagree upon.